Fort Wayne Nursing School

 The length of time for your program depends on your track, schedule, and entry option.

-The coursework in the Professional Nursing program may range from 15-33 months depending on your track, schedule, and entry option (i.e., advanced placement or traditional).
+The coursework in the Professional Nursing program may range from 24-32 months depending on your track, schedule, and entry option (i.e., advanced placement or generic).

 All students who wish to transfer from an external institution must meet all admission requirements at Jersey College.
 Credit-bearing coursework from a college or university accredited by an agency recognized by the U.S. Department of Education may be eligible for transfer credit at Jersey College.
-Coursework may not be transferred into the Practical Nursing program.
 For information on the transferability of credits, visit our Transfer Portal.

 Learn more about our Transfer of Credit policy.